francyfox/BunSqStat/README.md

 - - [X] {inode, offset}
 - [ ] Add custom logs format like ([to squid docs](https://www.squid-cache.org/Doc/config/logformat/))
 - [ ] Stress test
+- [ ] Deploy test

 ### History:

 This web app modern analog of SqStat.
 Old web app used object_cache (removed in squid 6), so we cant use socket for grabbing realtime data.
 Now we can only use logs like: access_log/cache_log

+Alternative SquidAnalyzer, but it runs only by cron

 ## ✨ Features

 - 🚀 **Real-time monitoring** - Watch logs update live as requests flow through your proxy
 - 🔍 **Advanced search** - Full-text search with Redis Search including IP, users, URLs, and more
-- 📊 **Rich analytics** - Detailed statistics and insights about proxy usage
-- 🎯 **Smart filtering** - Filter by status codes, methods, time ranges, users
-- 📱 **Responsive UI** - Beautiful Vue 3 interface that works on all devices
+- 📱 **Responsive UI** - Tile manager (not standard window size) | CLI UI
 - ⚡ **High performance** - Built on Bun runtime for maximum speed
 - 🐳 **Docker ready** - Easy deployment with Docker Compose